-Chocolate Olive Oil Caramel
+Chocolate Olive Oil Caramel Sauce

 Today I’m sharing my take on the viral Olive Oil Caramel that combines equal parts olive oil and maple syrup to create a homemade healthier dessert sauce!
 And I can tell you that there is one ingredient your olive oil caramel is missing — and it’s chocolate!
-So, I'm showing you how to make Chocolate Caramel Sauce using this viral trend.
+So, I'm showing you how to make Chocolate Olive Oil Caramel Sauce using this viral trend.

 Why You'll Love This Recipe